tomtom-international/tomtom-digital-cockpit-sdk-examples/examples/systemui/README.md

 ## Introduction

-This directory holds a set of example apps that demonstrate how to create your own system UI, such as creating a custom panel type.
+This directory holds a set of example apps that demonstrate how to create your own system UI, such as adding a splash screen, replacing the fragment of a panel with a custom fragment and creating a custom panel type.

 ## Copyright